tonghuikang/codecomp/README.md

 ## Terminologies

 Difference between subset, subsequence and subarray/substring
-- subset: some elements in the collection
+- subset: some elements in the set
 - subsequence: some elements in the array maintaining relative order (not necessary to be continuous)
 - subarray: some continuous elements in the array

 Lexicographic (not alphabetical) order - is ab > aaa > aa? yes (cite leetcode questions)

+- Prefix tree - Trie

+- Segment tree - A Segment Tree is a data structure that allows answering range queries over an array effectively, while still being flexible enough to allow modifying the array.
+C++ multiset?